Learn how to design and make your own silver trinket box in this advanced level course

 - Excellent close-up shots to see what is happening in each step so you don't miss a thing

 Hayley Kruger is a South African raised, UK based designer.
-After completing a degree in Silversmithing, Jewellery & Allied Crafts, Hayley went on to design costume jewellery for many of the UK's High Street's most recognizable names such as Marks & Spencer, River Island, Morgan, Next and Lola Rose.
+After completing a degree in Silversmithing, Jewellery and Allied Crafts, Hayley went on to design costume jewellery for many of the UK's High Street's most recognizable names such as Marks and Spencer, River Island, Morgan, Next and Lola Rose.